Special Actions Unit (Malaysia): Functions and area of responsibility

-Area of responsibility

 As a part of Police SOCOM, the area of responsibility in Malaysia was divided between the two SOCOM detachments.
 The areas of responsibility that being given to UTK are: Johor, Kuala Lumpur, Malacca, Negeri Sembilan, Putrajaya, Selangor.

 Identities

 Maroon berets

 UTK operators wear blueish shades (bordeaux colour) of maroon beret as it is worn by the British SAS during the time period.
 The maroon beret given by 22 SAS acted as to prove UTK as a special forces unit.

 On 14 November 2006, for the first time in the history of Royal Malaysian Police, the maroon and sand colored berets of PGK were honored as Royal Berets by Yang Dipertuan Agong Tuanku Syed Sirajuddin Syed Putera Jamalullail, the then King of Malaysia.

 Parachute wings

 The parachute wings identify the abilities of UTK in parachutist, airborne unit and air assault operations.
 These can only be worn after passing the Basic Tactical Parachuting Course (Kursus Asas Payung Terjun Taktikal).